 Previously, Roston wrote for TIME, in New York and then Washington, where he covered science, technology, and politics.

 Roston, who is fluent in Russian, holds an M.A. in Russian history, and a B.A. in modern European history, both from Columbia University.
-He lives in Washington, DC, with his wife, Karen, and daughter.
+He lives in New York City, with his wife, Karen, and daughter.